 Hey there, outdoor lover!
 When the going gets tough, the tough reach for their hardshell jackets.
 In particular, a hardshell jacket that can stand up to anything Mother Nature throws at it.
 It’s a...

-When it comes to braving the elements, no piece of gear signifies readiness like a dependable rain jacket.
+There's maybe no piece of gear more important to throw in to your backpack than a dependable rain jacket.
 But where does the balance lie between style, function, and cost?
-In our hunt for the best...
+Read on, we've got you...

 So, you're heading out to paint the mountain white, huh?
 Well, then you'll need a sturdy and solid armor to keep Jack Frost at bay.
 And by armor, we don't mean an ice-peeling body suit straight out...